tonyp7/stdcontainers/README.md

 # stdcontainers
-A collection of standard containers (lists, sorted lists, stacks, queues, vectors, trees) for C. The collection includes:
+A collection of standard containers (lists, sorted lists, stacks, queues, deques, vectors) for C.

- - List
- - Sorted list
- - Stack
- - Queue
- - Double-ended queue (deque)
- - Vector
- - Binary tree

 _stdcontainers_ follows naming conventions of the C++ stl containers when possible, making people feel instantly at home when using this library.

 _stdcontainers_ is simple, straightforward C99 making it very friendly with low level programs and where portability is needed.